cooscoos/Hoive/README.md

 - make the chips in hand display a bit nicer, labelled subsections for different animals
 - play test
 - does pillbug sumoing need a bee check for either party?
-- make code nicer

 ### Online
-Make hostable on server so can play on t'internet with observers
+Make hostable on server so can play on internet with observers
 <!--
 ### "House rules"
 Then it might be "fun" to add new animals in a non-standard version of the game e.g.: